 who aspire to earn the Honors Certificate and be eligible for priority registration, Honors counseling, and participation in Honors transfer partnerships.

-No application is necessary to be a Walk-In Student.
-Honors courses are open to all Saddleback College students.
+No application is necessary to take Honors courses.
+They are open to all students at Saddleback College.

 It is important that interested students apply as soon as possible.
 Applications are accepted throughout the year.
 Successful transfer may be postponed or even jeopardized if you wait.